William Feilding, 1st Earl of Denbigh

 William Feilding, 1st Earl of Denbigh (c.
 1587 – 8 April 1643) was an English courtier and peer who served as the Custos Rotulorum of Warwickshire from 1628 to 1643.
 As the brother-in-law of George Villiers, 1st Duke of Buckingham, the royal favourite of James VI and I, he became involved in several major events during the Stuart period.
+He also made an unusual non-official journey to Persia and India.